fhereygers/CML_LLM_PEFT/README.md

 Workbench - Python 3.9 - Nvidia GPU - 2023.05
 ## AMP Setup
 ### Configurable Options
 **NUM_GPU_WORKERS:** Configurable project environment variable set up for this AMP.
-This is the number of distributed GPUs that the fine-tuning jobs will make use of during runtime.
+This is the total number of distributed GPUs that the fine-tuning jobs will make use of during runtime.
+(Each individual fine-tuning worker will use a single GPU)
 ## AMP Details
 ### Fine-tuning optimization techniques
 In this AMP we show how you can use cutting edge fine-tuning techniques to effictiently produce adapters finetuned for language tasks in CML.